 Test data must meet validity and reliability standards to accurately measure participant performance.
 Data quality begins at the provider level through implementation of the requirements outlined in this guide, guidance from test publishers, and other TWC AEL policy.
 Test validity means the accuracy of a test’s measurement—that is, the extent to which a test measures what it is intended to measure.
 Test reliability means the degree of consistency shown in performance on the test, or the extent to which an individual can be expected to perform similarly across multiple administrations of a test or when tested under different conditions.

-Test data is only useful if the information is valid and reliable and is collected and reported consistently across providers.
+Test data is useful only if the information is valid and reliable and is collected and reported consistently across providers.
 To ensure validity, only the tests approved in this guide are allowed for Title II WIOA–eligibility and performance purposes.
 For reliability, test publishers’ guidance must be followed, and administration must be consistent.
 Providers’ adherence to the Assessment Guide and all administration policies for approved tests is monitored by TWC’s Subrecipient Monitoring (SRM) department, including, but not limited to, matching assessment data with supporting documentation in participant files.
-See the section.
+See the Monitoring of Testing and Related Activities section.

 New Performance Options under WIOA